roblevay/T1987/Lab 05 Concurrency.md

 ROLLBACK TRAN
 ```

-Now, the blocking lock is released and the value in Person.Person is returned to the original value
+* Now, the blocking lock is released and the value in Person.Person is returned to the original value
+* Close all open query windows